FHA Cash-Out Refinance Guide

 An FHA cash-out refinance can help you take cash out of your home equity.
 It replaces your current mortgage loan with a new, larger one, giving you cash back in return.
 Qualifications vary by lender, but you'll typically need a credit score of at least 580, and a debt-to-income ratio of 43% or less is preferred.

 Additionally, you must have at least 20% equity left in your house after the refinance is complete.
-FHA cash-out refinances also require upfront and annual mortgage insurance, just like traditional FHA loans.
+FHA cash-out refinances also require upfront and annual mortgage insurance.

 An FHA cash-out refinance works like this: you apply for a new mortgage loan that's larger than the balance on your current loan.
 Then, that new loan pays off your old balance, and the lender gives you the difference between those two balances in cash after closing.